RobotecAI/rai/docs/developer_guide.md

 def state_retriever():
     """
-    State retriever used for feeding state information to agent every interation.
+    State retriever used for feeding state information to agent every iteration.
     The state can consist of robot's logs, as well as any information that might be useful to the robot's operations and agent's reasoning.
     """